qihuazhou/qihuazhou.github.io/_pages/about.md

 ### Recent News
 ---

-* 04/2024, [ParsNets](https://arxiv.org/pdf/2312.09709) has been accepted by IJCAI-24.
+* 04/2024, [ParsNets](https://arxiv.org/pdf/2312.09709) has been accepted by IJCAI'24.
 Congrats to all co-authors!
-* 01/2024, [PASS](https://ieeexplore.ieee.org/document/10381763) has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), Congrats to all co-authors!
+* 01/2024, [PASS](https://ieeexplore.ieee.org/document/10381763) has been accepted by IEEE TPAMI.
+Congrats to all co-authors!
-* 01/2024, [Chiron](https://ieeexplore.ieee.org/document/10382540) has been accepted by IEEE Transactions on Mobile Computing (TMC).
+* 01/2024, [Chiron](https://ieeexplore.ieee.org/document/10382540) has been accepted by IEEE TMC.
 Congrats to all co-authors!